 He seemed to be so perfectly in tune with you – but when you expressed a contrary opinion he didn’t accept it with grace and try to understand it.
 Instead he got angry, asked how you could possibly think such a thing and lectured you on why you were entirely in the wrong.

 You were mortified and agreed to agree with him.
 That last thing you want to do is quarrel, and it’s not that important.

 Then something happens that matters too much for you to be ready to give way that easily.
 But you’re sure that if only you can explain your feelings to him, he’ll understand and support you.

 And when you stand your ground he get’s REALLY angry.
 He can’t believe you really care about him or you wouldn’t be making him so unhappy.
 He thought you were as one in everything.
 Now he’s utterly disillusioned.

-Soon he turns to more overt manipulation.
+In time the perpetrator turns to more overt manipulation.
 He rations his calls and the time you spend together.
 If you have a problem with that it’ll be you fault that it’s happening.
 If you want to see more of him and for him to be as sweet and loving as he was at the start then you’ll have to do what he wants.
 Not because he’s a selfish douchebag but because you have destroyed his trust and made him unhappy.